sanger-pathogens/Fastaq/README.md

     fastaq reverse_complement in.fastq out.fastq

-Reverse complement all sequences in a gzipped file, then translate each sequence
+Reverse complement all sequences in a gzipped file, then translate each sequence:

     fastaq reverse_complement in.fastq.gz - | fastaq translate - out.fasta